San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 San Jose State Stats and Trends

-- This season, the Spartans are winless ATS when entering a game as an underdog of 9.5 points or more.
+- This season, the Spartans are winless against the spread when entering a game as an underdog of 9.5 points or more.

-- San Jose State has gone over the point total in 50% of its opportunities this year (three times over six games with a set point total).

 - When San Jose State records more than 16.6 points, it is 1-2 against the spread and 3-0 overall.

-- When San Jose State piles up more than 270.0 yards, the team is 1-3 against the spread and 3-1 overall.
+- In games that San Jose State picks up more than 270.0 yards, the team is 1-3 against the spread and 3-1 overall.

-- This season the Spartans have turned the ball over 13 times, four more than the Aztecs' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.